Tuition and Fees

-Residency will be determined at the time of admission by the Office of Student Services according to the residency policy.
-Any questions concerning the policy or its interpretation should be directed to the Dean of Student Services.
+Residency will be determined at the time of admission by the Office of Student Affairs according to the residency policy.
+Any questions concerning the policy or its interpretation should be directed to the Dean of Student Affairs and Enrollment Management.

-Students who have their residency outside the MACC district but have met the established criteria to be an in-district resident must apply for this residency change.
+Students who have their residency outside the MACC district but have met the established criteria to be a MACC district resident must apply for this residency change.
 MACC will not make the change automatically.
 If a question arises concerning the resident status of the student, the student has responsibility to prove permanent residence within the district.

 Any proof that the student can provide will be evaluated on an individual basis.
 The following legal documents may be used to verify residency if they are issued in the student's name, indicate current address, and are dated at least 12 months prior to the student's enrollment:

 - Lease or rental agreements

 - Tax forms (e.g., personal property, state, income, real estate)